 Seeing through the deception

-Central Asians fed up with the Kremlin's lies have thrown their support behind Caravansersai.
+Central Asians fed up with the Kremlin's lies have thrown their support behind Caravanserai.

 "In this case, Russian mass media and many of our [Kazakh] mass media screen out information that illuminates the Kremlin's inconsistent foreign policy.
 I like how Caravanserai calls things by their names and lets you know what our 'ally' is really like," he said.

-Asel Kydyrova, a 39-year-old Bishkek resident, told Caravansersai that Russian mass media "constantly show what a good president Putin is.
+Asel Kydyrova, a 39-year-old Bishkek resident, told Caravanserai that Russian mass media "constantly show what a good president Putin is.
 I don't remember them criticising him even once."